o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/fonts/rendering.md

 AABB

-Because only one character slot exists in the texture, it can't store both the glyphs for upper\-case 'A' and upper\-case 'B' and render them both in a frame.
+Because only one character slot exists in the texture, it can't store both the glyphs for upper-case 'A' and upper-case 'B' and render them both in a frame.
 To render this string, you need to increase the number of slots using the `widthslots` and `heightslots` parameters.

 Here is another example.